On efficient quantum block encoding of pseudo-differential operators: Efficient block encoding for fully separable symbols with explicit circuits

 Then the discretized PDO \eqref{eq:pdoZ} becomes

 In order to block-encode the PDO \eqref{eq:pdoZfully}, we adopt the following circuit, as shown in \Cref{fig:PDO3}, which is similar with the one in \Cref{fig:PDO2}:

 Exploiting the fully separable structure of the symbol, one can construct explicit circuits for the diagonal multiplications shown in \Cref{fig:PDO3} by leveraging QSP and QET (see \Cref{subsec:QET}).
-To this end, we first introduce a lemma that gives Hermitian block encodings for two diagonal multiplication prototypes.
+To this end, we first introduce a lemma that gives Hermitian block encodings for two diagonal multiplication prototypes that allow us to build the QET circuit afterward.
+More specifically, by combining a series of single-qubit rotations, one can construct a diagonal matrix with diagonal elements $\{\exp(ij\theta)\}_{j=0}^{P-1}$.
+Then one can build a diagonal matrix with diagonal elements $\{\sin(ij\theta)\}_{j=0}^{P-1}$ using a simple LCU circuit, from which a diagonal matrix with diagonal elements $\{g(ij\theta)\}_{j=0}^{P-1}$ can be built with QET for some smooth function $g$.
+Since the grid points of the frequency variables are taken as $\{-\frac{P}{2}, -\frac{P}{2}+1, \ldots, \frac{P}{2}-1\}$, one also needs the corresponding diagonal matrices where the index $j$ takes values in $\{-\frac{P}{2}, -\frac{P}{2}+1, \ldots, \frac{P}{2}-1\}$ rather than from $0$ to $P$.
+We denote the corresponding matrices by subscript $-$ as opposed to $+$ if the index $j$ goes from $0$ to $P$.
 During the preparation of this paper, we notice that a similar result is built in \cite{mcardle2022quantum} independently.

 \begin{lemma} For a fixed $P=2^p$, let $\bm{v}_-$, $\bm{v}_+$ be the vectors:

 and

 respectively, and $D_-$, $D_+$ be the diagonal matrices $\diag\!(\bm{v}_-)$, $\diag\!(\bm{v}_+)$, respectively.
 Then there is an $(1, 1)$-Hermitian-block-encoding of $\sin(\theta D_\sigma)$ with gate complexity $2p+5$, where $\sigma\in\{-,+\}$ and $\theta>0$ is a parameter. \end{lemma} \begin{proof} For an arbitrary parameter $\theta>0$, we first construct matrices $R_- = \exp( i\theta D_-)$ and $R_+ = \exp( i\theta D_+)$ with quantum circuits.
 Using the binary representation of $\xi$, we get